gauranggunde/test-deployment/readme.md

 ## Task 2
 -----

->Create a new project in MPLAB® Xpress for PIC18F47Q10 using the Curiosity nano - Q10 Board.
+>Create a new project in MPLABï¿½ Xpress for PIC18F47Q10 using the Curiosity nano - Q10 Board.
 Instructions are below if this is your first project.
-Here is a video showing how to Create a Project in MPLAB® Xpress.
+Here is a video showing how to Create a Project in MPLABï¿½ Xpress.

 >[https://youtu.be/xOrGLKIl8Rs](https://youtu.be/xOrGLKIl8Rs)